Thara90/CSharpLearning/README.md

 PageObjects are used to store the Elements for a Page.

 #### TestResults
-Store the as resuls as .xml file.
+Store test results as .xml file.

 #### Tests
 Test runner class where test cases are written and execution order is mentioned.